 The time to live is set by the sender to the maximum time the datagram is allowed to be in the internet system.
-If the datagram is in the internet system longer than the time to live, then the datagram should be destroyed.
-This field should be decreased at each point that the internet header is processed to reflect the time spent processing the datagram.
-Even if no local information is available on the time actually spent, the field should be decremented by 1.
+If the datagram is in the internet system longer than the time to live, then the datagram must be destroyed.

+This field must be decreased at each point that the internet header is processed to reflect the time spent processing the datagram.
+Even if no local information is available on the time actually spent, the field must be decremented by 1.
 The time is measured in units of seconds (i.e. the value 1 means one second).
 Thus, the maximum time to live is 255 seconds or 4.25 minutes.
+Since every module that processes a datagram must decrease the TTL by at least one even if it process the datagram in less than a second, the TTL must be thought of only as an upper bound on the time a datagram may exist.
+The intention is to cause undeliverable datagrams to be discarded, and to bound the maximum datagram lifetime.